Longitudinal Latent Overall Toxicity (LOTox) profiles in osteosarcoma: a new taxonomy based on latent Markov models: Statistical Methods

 \subsection{Model selection}

 The choice of the final LM model for the application consists of two steps: (i) identification of the number of latent states $k$, and (ii) selection of the covariates to be included in the final model.
-When the number of latent states $k$ can not be a priori defined based on clinical indications, it can be selected according different measures (\citealp{bacci2014}).
-The most used indexes are the Akaike information criterion (AIC) by \cite{akaike1973} or the Bayesian information criterion (BIC) by \cite{schwarz1978}, defined as
+When the number of latent states $k$ can not be a priori defined based on clinical indications, it can be selected according different measures.
+Akaike information criterion (AIC) by \cite{akaike1973} or the Bayesian information criterion (BIC) by \cite{schwarz1978}, defined as

-where $\hat{\ell}$ is the maximum of the log-likelihood of the model of interest and $g$ denotes the number of free parameters.
+where $\hat{\ell}$ is the maximum of the log-likelihood of the model of interest and $g$ denotes the number of free parameters, are used.
 In particular, the smaller the values of the above criteria, the better the model represents the optimum compromise between goodness-of-fit and complexity.
-If the two criteria lead to selecting a different number of states, BIC is usually preferred (\citealp{bacci2014,LMest}).
+If the two criteria lead to selecting a different number of states, BIC is usually preferred (\citealp{bacci2014,bartolucci2013book,LMest}).

-Following a standard practice, unrestricted basic LM models (i.e., LM models with time-heterogeneous transitions and no covariates - named M1) were fitted increasing the value of $k$ from 1 to 10, and the number of latent states $k$ was selected according to the minimum BIC.
-Once $k$ was determined according to M1, a forward strategy was adopted to identify the covariates to be included in the final model.
+Basic LM models (i.e., LM models with time-heterogeneous transitions and no covariates - named M1) were fitted increasing the value of $k$ from 1 to 10, and the number of latent states $k$ was selected according to the minimum BIC.
+Once $k$ was determined, a forward strategy was adopted to identify the covariates to be included in the final model.
 In particular, the smallest basic LM model with $k$ latent states and time-homogeneous transitions (i.e., the LM model restricted to the case in which initial and transition probabilities are parametrized by multinomial logit without covariates - named M2) was initially fitted and then the effect of each covariate on initial and/or transition probabilities (models M3-M12) was added.
 Only the covariates whose effect reduces the value of the BIC index were included in the final LM model.